alexzhang13/qfl-offline-printing/README.md

-# QFL Offline Printing Code
+# QFL Offline Label Generator for Dymo Printers
-Generating print labels for Dymo printers and a simple GUI to go with it.
+Generating print labels (xml format) for Dymo printers and a simple GUI to go with it.

 ## Setup
 I'm running this code on `python=3.9`.
 The necessary libraries are `PySimpleGUI` for the GUI interface and `pandas` for processing the data.